jeremysuriel/em-mysqlplus/README.md

-# EM-MySQL
+# EM-MySQL (Plus)

-EventMachine wrapper for the C-based MySQL / MySQLPlus Ruby gems, which provides callbacks, errbacks and all other niceties of EventMachine while keeping the API of the original MySQL gem.
-Simple, but it works.
+EventMachine wrapper for the C-based MySQL / MySQLPlus Ruby gems, which provides callbacks, errbacks and all other niceties of EventMachine while keeping the API of the original C-based MySQL gem.

 Features:

- * Maintains mysql gem API
+ * Maintains C-based mysql gem API
  * Deferrables for every query with callback & errback
  * Connection query queue - pile 'em up!
  * Auto-reconnect on disconnects